Bandlou/Bandlou/README.md

 __[“_Whitewater_” (2021)](https://github.com/Bandlou/whitewater) – Physics__ 🟢 Unity
 A boat simulation prototype.
 I implemented a system to extract the faces’ data from a boat mesh and used those to implement the boat physics, including buoyancy, water viscosity/drag/friction and air drag.

-__[“_The Art of War_” (2020-2021)](https://github.com/Bandlou/the-art-of-war) – Gameplay Design, Programming__ 🔵 Godot
-RPG prototype centred on NPCs’ personality and responsiveness.
-I first designed a character personality model.
-Then I used it as a base to design and implement a decision system to evaluates choices and a relationship system to evaluates actions.

 ## University projects
 __[“_Valdi & the 4 Seasons_” (2020-2021)](https://github.com/Bandlou/university-projects#valdi--the-4-seasons) – Gameplay Design, Programming (team of 9)__ 🟢 Unity
 A 2D puzzle platformer where you manipulate the seasons.
 A 9-person project, including artists and sound designers, with regular interdisciplinary meetings.
 I implemented the season system with the transition effect.
 I also worked on gameplay, project architecture, player control, camera, sound, and UI.